kyleschan/fpl/README.md

 [Try out the dashboard](https://kc-fpl-dashboard.herokuapp.com/)

 *Warning: The css might be buggy due in large part to css being applied to [abstractions of HTML components](https://dash.plotly.com/dash-html-components), not the components themselves.
-The Dash development team recommends the use of the [Dash Enterprise Design Kit](https://plotly.com/dash/design-kit/), but the css styles used in the FPL dashboard use open-source Dash due to budget constraints...*
+The Dash development team recommends the use of the [Dash Enterprise Design Kit](https://plotly.com/dash/design-kit/) for styling, but the FPL dashboard only uses open-source Dash due to budget constraints...*

 ## Dash